 As somebody who has a great passion for History, Literature and Philosophy, I was inclined to look for courses that catered for that specific need.
-Warwick provided the best of both worlds with their Law with Humanities course, and I’ve never been more engaged with my academic studies than I am now.
+Warwick provided the best of both worlds with their Law with Humanities course, and I’ve never been more engaged with my academic studies than I was on my degree.

 Alongside the study of legal judgments and statutes, you will examine the impact of economic, cultural and political change on law, and will consider how law affects life beyond the courtroom.
-The course makes the most of our strong research and teaching interest in the economic, social, philosophical and political links by allowing you flexibility to select optional modules from within Classics and Ancient History, English and Comparative Literary Studies, Film and Television, History (including Comparative American Studies), History of Art, Theatre and Performance, French Studies, German Studies, Hispanic Studies, Italian Studies and Philosophy.
+The course makes the most of our strong research and teaching interest in the economic, social, philosophical and political links by allowing you flexibility to select optional modules from within Classics and Ancient History, English and Comparative Literary Studies, Film and Television, History, History of Art, Theatre and Performance, French Studies, German Studies, Hispanic Studies, Italian Studies and Philosophy.

-In your first year, modules focus on core elements of law, and you can choose a half option in a humanities subject.
-In the following years there is greater opportunity to study humanities modules in addition to compulsory and optional law modules.
-You will be developing an interdisciplinary view of the law by devoting about 75% of your degree to studying law modules and the remainder to a choice of optional modules offered by our Humanities departments.
-Learn more about how the course is structured.
+In your first year you will study core elements of law.
+In subsequent years there is greater opportunity to concentrate on humanities modules in addition to your legal studies.
+You will be developing an interdisciplinary view of the law by devoting about 75% of your degree to studying law modules and the remainder to a choice of optional modules offered by our Humanities departments in the Faculty of Arts.

 Scheme of Study

-Three or four years full-time study leading to the degree of BA (Honours) or BA (Pass) or BA (Honours) (QD) - Qualifying Degree status (QD) indicates professional recognition.
+Three years full-time study leading to the degree of BA (Honours) or BA (Pass).

-Many of our modules are delivered by a combination of lectures and seminars.
-The lectures will introduce you to a particular topic and then you will spend time reading around the topic in preparation for seminar discussion.
+Many of our modules are delivered by a combination of lectures, seminars and workshops supported by online materials.
+The lectures will introduce you to a particular topic and then you will spend time investigating a topic in preparation for seminar discussion or practical exercises.

-We employ a range of innovative teaching methods, such as performance based learning, reflective journals and dramatised dissertations.
-Research training, personal development and professional development are embedded in your degree.
-Our contextual approach to law means that we ask for consistent work and for your full commitment throughout the course.
-In return, we will give you all the support and advice needed to help you realise your full potential.
+We employ a range of innovative teaching methods, such as experiential based learning, reflective journals and dramatised dissertations.
+Research training and personal and professional development are embedded throughout your degree.
+Our contextual approach to law means that we also provide opportunities to engage in law-related work outside the curriculum.
+Across your years with us, we will give you all the support and advice needed to help you realise your full potential.

-Typically each module has two hours of lectures per week, plus regular seminars which offer opportunities for legal problem solving and discussion of ethical or policy issues relating to the law.
-Staff have regular advice and feedback hours in which you can discuss issues outside of your seminars.
+First year modules are taught either by two hours of lectures per week and regular seminars, or by two hours of workshops per week with occasional lectures.
+These teaching methods offer opportunities for legal problem solving and discussion of ethical or policy issues relating to the law.
+Staff have regular advice and feedback hours in which you can discuss issues outside of your seminars and workshops.

-Typically in lectures, depending on the options chosen, class sizes are between 10-300 students.
-Core module lectures consist of approximately 300 students.
-There are approximately 16 students per seminar.
-Some modules teach through workshops involving 20-30 students.
+Typically in lectures, depending on the options chosen, class sizes are between 10 to 300 students.
+Core module lectures consist of approximately 300 students, and there are approximately 16 students per seminar.
+Some modules teach through workshops involving 20 to 30 students.